- Location: Connecticut

 Students certified as home-educated must wait 180 days after receiving a permit before a license exam will be approved.
 Students who graduate from an approved commercial or secondary school program only have to wait 120 days.

 There is no set discount for driver education graduates in Connecticut.
 It's up to the individual insurance company to set its own policy for discounts.
-However, most insurance companies offer a discount of at least 10 % to teen drivers who have successfully completed an approved driver education course.
+However, most insurance companies offer a discount to teen drivers who have successfully completed an approved driver education course.
 Check with your auto insurance company for more information.

 Finding a state-approved commercial driving school in Connecticut isn't hard.
 The Connecticut DMV keeps an online list of approved driver education schools.
 You can also look on the Internet, in the local phone directory, or ask around.
 One great way to seek out a solid driver education program is to poll friends with older children.
 Ask them which school they used with their kids and how they liked it.